Overwhelmed? Eliminate Work by Reorganizing It.

 Problem #2: You’re Working in the Wrong Order

 This is a problem that causes an equal amount of havoc but you also have a lot of control over it.
-If you’ve never spent a day or more thinking hard about the order of the work you do and how you prioritize your time, you can be sure you’re wasting a lot of time somewhere.
+If you’ve never spent a day or more thinking hard about the order of the work you do and how you prioritize your time, you can be sure you’re wasting a lot of it.

-You and I are only human.
+We’re human.
 We’re hard-wired to focus on what hurts and go for easy, short-term gains.
 For me, that meant the first thing I focused on each day was making the pain of the overstuffed support box go away.
 It was so relieving to see the inbox empty.

 Solution #2: Build Systems That Eliminate Work